d3n7/GPT-4-To-MIDI/README.md

 # GPT-4 To MIDI
-Text prompt to MIDI File using OpenAI's GPT-4
+Text prompt to MIDI File using OpenAI's GPT-4.
+For now it's monophonic.

 # Dependencies:
 ```pip install openai midiutil```